MarcinKozak/DatabaseMigrator/README.md

 ### Known issues

-1. While developing this package I have had a task about doing migration DB data from MS SQL server to the MySQL.
+~~1.
+While developing this package I have had a task about doing migration DB data from MS SQL server to the MySQL.
 The source database contains polish chars so I have stuck due wrong characters conversions between databases.
-Till today I do not know how to solve that.
+Till today I do not know how to solve that.~~